 The Board expects the Manager to deliver a performance which meets the twin objectives of providing investors with attractive returns from a portfolio of investments and maximising tax-free income for shareholders.
-The KPIs in meeting these objectives are:
+The Board assesses the performance of Octopus in meeting the Company's objectives against the following KPIs:

-- net asset value;
+- net asset value per share;

+- total return per share;

-- dividends paid; and
+- dividends per share paid in the year; and

 - the total expense as a proportion of shareholders' funds.